mspass-team/mspass/docs/source/user_manual/data_object_design_concepts.rst

   except RuntimeError:
-    d.elog.log_error("rotate_to_standard method failure - transformation matrix may be singular", ErrorSeverity.Invalid) d.live=False   # note in python just be False not false
+    d.elog.log_error("rotate_to_standard method failure - transformation matrix may be singular", ErrorSeverity.Invalid) d.kill()

 | To understand the code above assume the symbol d is a *Seismogram*
   object with a singular transformation matrix created, for example, by incorrectly building the object with two redundant east-west components.
 The rotate_to_standard method tries to compute a matrix inverse of the transformation matrix, which will generate an exception.
-This code catches that exception with a python RuntimeError.
+This example catches that exception with a python RuntimeError.
+RuntimeError is a standard exception defined in python for a generic "something went wrong" error.
+(For C++ programmers the python wrapper code maps any exception derived from std::exception to a python RuntimeError.
+All C++ code created by the original developers only throw error classes that are children of std::exception.
+Hence, any mspass errors should be handled by a RuntimeError handler.)
   In this simple case we compose our own error message and post it to the *ErrorLogger* attached to this data (d.elog).
-The ErrorSeverity.Invalid implies the data are bad so the last line sets the live boolean false.
+The ErrorSeverity.Invalid implies the data are bad so the last line calls the kill method to tell any downstream processes the data are invalid.
 In contrast, the call to log_verbose, like the name suggests, writes a pure informational message.
-| All that would be usless baggage except the MongoDB database writers
+| All the above would be useless baggage except the MongoDB database writers
   (Create and Update in CRUD) automatically save any elog entries in a separate database collection called elog.
 The saved messages can be linked back to the data with which they are associated through the